ga4gh/vrs/docs/source/terms_and_model.rst

 * Sequences MUST consist of only uppercase IUPAC abbreviations, including ambiguity codes.
 * A Sequence provides a stable coordinate system by which an :ref:`Allele` MAY be located and interpreted.
 * A Sequence MAY have several roles.
-A “reference sequence” is any Sequence used to define an :ref:`Allele`.
-A Sequence that replaces another Sequence is called a “replacement sequence”.
+A "reference sequence" is any Sequence used to define an :ref:`Allele`.
+A Sequence that replaces another Sequence is called a "replacement sequence".
-* In some contexts outside VRS, “reference sequence” may refer to a member of set of sequences that comprise a genome assembly.
-In the VRS specification, any sequence may be a “reference sequence”, including those in a genome assembly.
+* In some contexts outside VRS, "reference sequence" may refer to a member of set of sequences that comprise a genome assembly.
+In the VRS specification, any sequence may be a "reference sequence", including those in a genome assembly.
-* For the purposes of representing sequence variation, it is not necessary that Sequences be explicitly “typed” (i.e., DNA, RNA, or AA).
+* For the purposes of representing sequence variation, it is not necessary that Sequences be explicitly "typed" (i.e., DNA, RNA, or AA).

 .. _HumanCytoband: